nshah213/P5-Vehicle-Detection/README.md

 I started by using HOG parameters in the range recommended by N. Dalal in his talk explaining his work.
 The problem they were working was detecting humans in a video, and we want to find vehicles, but I thought of it as a great starting point.
 By displaying the images returned for multiple car and non-car images, I was able to settle with the following parameters `orientations=18`, `pixels_per_cell=(8, 8)` and `cells_per_block=(8, 8)`

+HOG output for the various cars and non-cars examples listed above looks like this -

+![alt text][image2]

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 Line 575 - 584 for definition and training of the support vector classifier.
 Classifier implemented using `sklearn.tree.DecisionTreeClassifier()` and trained using from `sklearn.model_selection.GridSearchCV()`.
 I used a grid of C and gamma parameters using a logscale.
 The algorithms is able to get performance accuracy of 98.6% using only hog features of Y channel alone.
 Here are the best parameters of the SVC after training.